(Note: If maps or other images appear too small, please refresh page and they should reformat properly)

 By the middle of the afternoon, both combatants had returned to their respective places on either side of the valley; leaving the slopes littered with masses of dead and wounded, men and horses alike.
-While d’Erlon’s Corp had been shattered (and would only return as a few reassembled brigades later in the day) Wellington’s cavalry was a nearly spent force.
+While d’Erlon’s Corp had been shattered (and its understrength divisions would not be prepared to fight again till much later in the day) and Wellington’s heavy cavalry was a nearly spent force.

 1. Hamilton-Williams, David: The Fall of Napoleon: The Final Betrayal.
 John Wiley & Sons, Inc. 1994

 2. Wellesley, Arthur: Wellington’s Dispatches; 9 June 1815

 3. Hamilton-Williams, David: Waterloo: New Perspectives ; The Great Battle Reappraised.
 John Wiley & Sons, Inc. 1994; p.
 186